I am a stay-at-home mum.

 As I’ve noticed myself reeling off justifications, I’ve tried to think about the reasons that I feel the need to say those things.
 Partly, it is down to my age.
 I suppose I worry that people might assume that I’ve not earned the right to leave my job and stay at home.
-I can remember receiving my university results (I originally studied psychology) and a friend of my mum saying to me ‘Oh, and you’re throwing it all away to be a teacher.’
+I can remember receiving my university results (I have a first class hons. in psychology and LOVED studying it) and a friend of my mum saying to me ‘Oh, and you’re throwing it all away to be a teacher.’
 I’m still angry at myself for never saying anything back to her, I guess I didn’t understand the huge responsibility of the job like I do now.
 But, I worry that people might think the same again, that I’ve ”thrown away” my career too early, just to be a stay-at-home mum.

 Next, it’s job guilt.
 Which is kind of the opposite of mum guilt.
 Rather than feeling guilty for leaving your child for work, you feel guilty about leaving your work for your child.
 I know it sounds a bit ridiculous, yet I can’t help but sometimes feel like I’ve taken the easy way out.
 I suppose I have really.
 I can tell you now, that looking after 1 kid has got nothing on looking after 30!
 And whilst the education system is slowly crumbling because of changes after cuts after changes after cuts, I can’t help but feel like I’ve abandoned a sinking ship and that feels shitty.
 And don’t get me started on the missing and worrying about the kids.